-NEWS RELEASE: Governor David Ige announces new state homeless coordinatorPosted on Aug 10, 2015 in Latest News, Newsroom, Press Releases
+NEWS RELEASE: Governor David Ige announces new state homeless coordinatorPosted on Aug 10, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige today announced that Scott Morishige will join the administration on August 24th as the Governor’s Coordinator on Homelessness.
 Morishige will serve as the state’s point person for homelessness, which includes leading the Hawai‘i Interagency Council on Homelessness (HICH), staffing the Governor’s Leadership Team on Homelessness, and working closely with Director of Human Services Rachael Wong and the rest of the cabinet on its coordinated statewide plan.
 He and his team will be located in the Governor’s office.